mgalbier/book/src/ch17-04-streams.md

 So far in this chapter, we have mostly stuck to individual futures.
 The one big exception was the async channel we used.
-Recall how we used the receiver for our async channel in the [“Message Passing”][17-02-messages] earlier in the chapter.
+Recall how we used the receiver for our async channel in the [“Message Passing”][17-02-messages]<!-- ignore --> earlier in the chapter.
 The async `recv` method produces a sequence of items over time.
 This is an instance of a much more general pattern, often called a *stream*.

 A sequence of items is something we’ve seen before, when we looked at the `Iterator` trait in Chapter 13, but there are two differences between iterators